linkedin/norbert/README.md

 Building
 ----------

 Norbert can be built using Maven.
-Testing change.

 Using Norbert for cluster management
 ------------------------------------